Do you or someone you love take antacids?

 Besides digesting food, the acid has another important function.
 It kills any viruses, bacteria, and other potentially dangerous organisms that may be present in food.
 The acid also stimulates the sphincter at the end of the esophagus to contract and stay closed.

 As we get older, the production of the stomach acid falls in most people.
 As the stomach becomes less acidic, the sphincter relaxes and becomes partially open.
 This allows some of the stomach content to flow back into the esophagus.
 Since the esophagus is not designed to handle acid at all, even a small amount will cause symptoms.
 What is considered a small amount for the stomach is a huge amount for the esophagus.

 That is why many patients improve when they use supplemental acid.

 You can do an experiment very easily.
 Mix one teaspoon of apple-cider vinegar with half a glass of water and drink it after a meal.
 If your symptoms improve, try two teaspoons next time.
 If symptoms get better, this is a clear sign that you need more acid, not less.

-I have treated many patients with Zypan from Standard Process, which is a combination of hydrochloric acid and pancreatic extract, which provides natural digestive enzymes.
+I have also treated many patients with Zypan, which is a combination of hydrochloric acid and pancreatic extract, which provides natural digestive enzymes.
 It not only helps you digest food, but also improves the acidity in the stomach.